McConnell vows Trump's nominee to replace Ginsburg will get Senate vote, setting up historic fight - KESQ

 Already, Republican Sens.
 Lisa Murkowski of Alaska and Susan Collins of Maine have said that there is not enough time to confirm someone before November.

-Collins told The New York Times earlier this monnth that she’d oppose seating a nominee in a lame-duck session if Joe Biden wins the White House.
+Collins told The New York Times earlier this month that she’d oppose seating a nominee in a lame-duck session if Joe Biden wins the White House.

 It’s unclear if more Republicans would break ranks.